H-isaac23/Youtube-Streams-Liker/README.md

 ## Libraries Used

--Selenium, requests, os, random, time, collections, mysql-connector-python
+-Selenium, requests, os, random, time, collections, mysql-connector-python, flask

 ## How is it used?